Composable Verification in the Circuit-Model via Magic-Blindness

-Now, we prove the main Lemma useful in the security proof of the Verification protocol, namely Lemma \ref{lemma:security error}, that we hereby re-state. \securityerror*
+Now, we prove the main Lemma useful in the security proof of the Verification protocol, namely Lemma~\ref{lemma:security error}, that we hereby re-state. \securityerror*

 \begin{proof} In the following, we let $\E\in\Pauli_{N\times(n+t)}$ be a fixed Pauli deviation on $N$ rounds, where $N=d+s$, and let $\sigma$ be a partition of $[N]$ drawn uniformly at random.
-Then, we can define the following random variables: \begin{itemize} \item $Z$ describing the number of computation rounds affected, meaning the number of $i$ ($\leq d$)yielding measurement outcomes are $\x^{(i)}\neq\z$ (either by the Server deviation or by inherent failure of the algorithm); \item $Y$ describing the number of failed test rounds, meaning the number of $i$ ($>d$) yielding measurement outcomes $\b^{(i)}$ such that $b^{(i)}_{q_i}\neq0$. \end{itemize} The statement is thus about bounding the quantity $\max_\E \Pr[Y < w \wedge Z > d/2]$.
+Then, we can define the following random variables: \begin{itemize} \item $Z$ describing the number of computation rounds affected, meaning the number of $i$ ($\leq d$) yielding a decision bit $\b^{(i)}_1 = y^{(i)}\neq z^\star$ (either by the Server deviation or by inherent failure of the algorithm); \item $Y$ describing the number of failed test rounds, meaning the number of $i$ ($>d$) yielding measurement outcomes $\b^{(i)}$ such that $b^{(i)}_{q_i}\neq0$. \end{itemize} The statement is thus about bounding the quantity $\max_\E \Pr[Y < w \wedge Z > d/2]$.

 \begin{enumerate}[label=\arabic*)] \item In what follows, we will parametrize the Server cheating strategy by the number of rounds on which it decides to act with a non-trivial deviation.
-On round $i$, $\E^{(i)}$ is non-trivial if and only if it contains at least one bit-flip, meaning that on at least one index $j\leq n+t$: $\E^{(i)}$. \item With this notation, we can parametrize the deviation on the number of rounds on which it is harmful (see Definition \ref{verification:def:harmful}).
+We use $\E^{(i)}\in\Pauli_{n+t}$ for the ``per-round Pauli deviation'', meaning such that $\E=\bigotimes_{i\leq N}\E^{(i)}$. \item With this notation, we can parametrize the deviation on the number of rounds on which it is harmful (see Definition \ref{verification:def:harmful}).
 Let us note $m$ that number.
 Formally, The distinguishing advantage parametrized by $m$ writes